z1jjn/deactivate-portal-only-customers/readme.md

-Use this if you want to remove multiple portal only customers.
+Use this if you want to remove multiple portal only customers in JSM Cloud.